 What's the best way to schedule job interviews when you're employed?
 It can be hard to juggle job interviews when you’re working.
 Some employers may bring a candidate in for multiple rounds of interviews or conduct a series of lengthy interviews in a single day.
 There are a wide variety of formats for the interview process before reaching the final interview.

-If you are going on lots of interviews, that can add up to a lot of time that you’ll need to take off from work—without the guarantee of having a new job to go to.
-In some cases, the first round or two are phone interviews which can make it easier to manage.
-In others, it’s more complicated.
+If you are going for many interviews, that can add up to a lot of time that you’ll need to take off from work—without the guarantee of getting a new job.
+In some cases, the first round or two are phone or video interviews, which can make it easier to manage.
+In other cases, it’s more complicated.

 It’s important to carefully manage the time you take to interview, so you don’t jeopardize the job you have.
 Here are tips for scheduling job interviews when you’re employed.

 Options for Scheduling Interviews

 Most prospective employers will understand your desire to keep your search confidential in the early stages, and they'll appreciate your dedication to your current job.
 So, it’s appropriate to ask about interview times when talking to recruiters and hiring managers.

 What to Say to the Recruiter

 What's the best way to discuss your availability for interviews?
 You should begin your conversation about an interview by expressing your excitement about being selected.
-However, it is acceptable to explore options for interviewing which will not interfere with your current job or raise any suspicions on the part of your employer.
+However, it is acceptable to explore options for interviewing that will not interfere with your current job or raise any suspicions on the part of your employer.